pontem-network/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 ### Step 4.5: Transferring

 Like the previous step, this is another helper step that constructs a transaction which transfers the coins from Alice to Bob.
 For correctly generated transactions, the API will return a transaction hash that can be used in the subsequent step to check on the transaction status.
-The Aptos blockchain does perform a handful of validation checks on submission and if any of those fail, the user will instead be given an error.
+The Pont blockchain does perform a handful of validation checks on submission and if any of those fail, the user will instead be given an error.
 These validations include the transaction signature, unused sequence number, and submitting the transaction to the appropriate chain.

 <Tabs groupId="sdk-examples">
   <TabItem value="typescript" label="Typescript">